A faster, easier, cheaper way of going public – TechCrunch

 But unchanging this time around was our hosting lineup, with Natasha Mascarenhas and Danny Crichton and myself yammering with Chris Gates on the mix.
 Here’s what we got into:

-- The CEO of TikTok is out, bids are swirling, and whom will wind up owning a piece of all of TikTok’s global operations is not clear.
+- The CEO of TikTok is out, bids are swirling and who will wind up owning a piece of all of TikTok’s global operations is not clear.
 Walmart is in the mix, apparently, which feels very 2020.

 - The New York Stock Exchange has gotten approval from the SEC for a new type of direct listing, one in which the company going public can sell a bloc of shares during the normal price discovery process.
 This means that all the banker-faff of setting a price and roadshowing to various investor groups could be going the way of the buffalo.